-WMO: Caribbean edges toward regionwide, people-centred early warning02/07/2018 - by the Climate Centre
+WMO: Caribbean edges toward regionwide, people-centred early warning

 The Caribbean is moving closer to a regional strategy to “strengthen people-centred early warning systems across the islands”, according to an expert review led by the World Meteorological Organization (WMO) and its partners unveiled at the Regional Platform for Disaster Risk Reduction in the Americas, in Cartagena de Indias, Colombia, late last month.